blytkerchan/blytkerchan.github.io/_posts/2016-04-20-real-time-thirsty.markdown

 {% include image.html url="/assets/2016/04/File-2016-04-19-20-15-13-1024x753.jpeg" caption="Fig. 3: Warn if not brewed" %}

 After being yelled at a few times, the barista has decided to warn the customer.
-This allows the customer to evaluate whether they will meet their deadline if they wait for coffee ((In code, this would be a `tryAcquire` function that returns `true` if the resource is acquired and `false` if not.)).
+This allows the customer to evaluate whether they will meet their deadline if they wait for coffee[^1].

+[^1]: In code, this would be a `tryAcquire` function that returns `true` if the resource is acquired and `false` if not.

 In general, your customers are now fairly happy: the try to obtain a coffee and will be warned if they cannot be immediately served so they can go catch their plane, train or automobile, or do whatever else they want to do while waiting.